 Peaceful farm setting in the rolling hills of Guthrie County, Iowa.
 Outdoor rustic camping and indoor simple Bed & Breakfast rooms.
-Campsites with water and electric hook-ups under development but not ready yet.
+10 Rustic Campsites or 1 with water and electric hook-ups for additional $5 night.
 Self contained campers welcome.
 Ask about our Gathering & Retreat Center with 8 indoor overnight accommodations available.
 Sleeps 8-15.

 - Check in: After 2PM

 - On arrival: Meet and greet

 - Accepts bookings: 12 months out Weeknight discount: 10% off

 - Response time: Within 6 hours